Ind AS 19, Employee Benefits, Difference Between AS 15 & IndAS 19

-Ind AS 19, Employee Benefits are all forms of consideration given by an entity in exchange for service rendered by employees or for the termination of employment.
+Ind AS 19, Employee Benefits are all forms of consideration given by an entity in exchange for service rendered by employees or for the termination.

 - a liability when an employee has provided service in exchange for employee benefits to be paid in the future; and